-I am a big proponent of making the educational material I create freely available.
-I encourage the use of these materials for self-taught learning and remixed for teaching.
+I am a big proponent of freely sharing knowledge.
+I especially enjoy breaking down complex topics and presenting them in fun and engaging ways.
 Topics range from statistical analysis, modeling, cloud computing, machine learning, biology, data management, computational reproducibility, and general R & Python programming.

 I believe one of the most powerful ways to build community is to leverage the knowledge of the people and create mechanisms for showcasing these unique voices.
 Below highlights a few communities in which I created websites to collectively present work for the world.

 - Data Science by Design (DSxD) - I am a co-founder and lead organizer for this organization which is made up of data scientists, artists, and designers.
 One of the main activities of DSxD is the sharing of knowledge on best practices of data science.
 I head the Leadership Team in the organization, editing, and displaying of all contributions.
 The posts on this blog are also available in print form as a Book

 - Curiosity Data Project - This website includes many tutorials using biodiversity and ecological data.
 Named after "Cabinet of Curiosities", the types of analyses are wide ranging, such as code for analyzing dinosaur fossils, 3D CT-Scans, Google Earth fire, animal movement data and more.
 Tutorials go through data retrieval, data cleaning, and exploratory analysis.
 These works were written by myself, contributors, and a team of UC Berkeley undergraduate interns that I led during the 2018/2019 school year.

 - Eisen Lab Coding Club - As a Postdoc, I led the organization of this body of work from The Eisen Lab at UC Berkeley.
 We met regularly to share knowledge of computational techniques for analyzing genomic and 3D image data.